 In 2003, he shifted his focus from helping managers dissolve resistance to change in the workplace to helping divorced individuals dissolve their resistance to change when they got divorced.
 The goal was to help divorced individuals reduce the pain of divorce and speed up their return to life’s mainstream.

-Using a revised version of the original program on how to dissolve resistance to change as the basis for his practice, he founded Smooth Divorce Recovery, a divorce recovery coaching firm.
-Smooth Divorce Recovery is dedicated to helping divorced individuals put their life back together after their divorce and to preparing them for the wonderfully fulfilling life they desire and deserve.
+Using a revised version of the original program on how to dissolve resistance to change as the basis for his practice, he founded Smooth Divorce Transition, a coaching firm dedicated to helping divorced individuals put their life back together after their divorce and to preparing them for the wonderfully fulfilling life they desire and deserve.

 Young’s Personal Side

-Since 1993 Jerald has been happily married to his third wife, Melissa, and became step-father to another son and daughter.
+Since 1993 Jerald has been happily married to his third wife, Melissa Hart, and became step-father to another son and daughter.

-With his professional training in dissolving resistance to change, combined with his two trips to divorce court, Jerald is uniquely qualified to help others going through and recovering from divorce.
+With his professional training in dissolving resistance to change, combined with his two trips to divorce court, Jerald is uniquely qualified to help others going through a divorce transition.
 He understands the divorce transition process and how to manage the speed bumps along the way.
 He can also easily empathize with the emotions of others going through it.
 In a very real sense he has “been there, done that,” even has a couple t-shirts to show for his efforts.
-Since 2003, helping folks make a swift and smooth recovery from divorce has been his full-time career.
-He thoroughly enjoys helping others navigate the difficult waters of divorce recovery.
-For a more complete bio of Jerald, click here.
+Since 2003, helping folks make a swift and smooth recovery transition has been his full-time career.
+He thoroughly enjoys helping others navigate the difficult waters of divorce transition.